aary/sharp/LockedData/README.md

 ------------

-`LockedData` contains an abstraction that I implemented in my OS class that I find useful in multi threaded programming.
+`LockedData` contains an abstraction that I implemented in my OS class that I find useful in concurrent programming.
 Essentially this library helps you write concurrent code without having the need to maintain a separate mutex for every data object that is shared across multiple threads.
 For example the following code could get complicated very fast